osok/relay-ee2-3nux/README.md

 #Description
-Provides Schematic and board representation for the EE2-3NUX Relay.
+Eagle CAD Schematic and Board representation for the EE2-3NUX Relay.
 This is a SMD component.

 #Installation
 * Place the relay-ee2-3nux.lbr file in the lbr directory in the eagle cad installation directory.